Tarleton State University believed in the power of family engagement early. Here’s where they are now.

 Kei Bermea and Lathes Towns from Tarleton State University holding up their ESP MVP award!

-One thing that’s been a constant throughout CampusESP’s growth?
-Having Tarleton State University as a customer.
-Since their first year of having CampusESP, Tarleton has come a long way as well.
+Since their first year of having CampusESP, Tarleton has also come a long way.
 Case in point: they increased their family user base by 10x and FERPA connections in their portal by over 8x.
 As they’ve expanded, they’ve introduced more creative content to support their families, which has played a part in decreasing their phone calls from families by 95%!
-We want to honor their achievements by naming them our CampusESP MVP award winner for Q4 2022.

 So let’s take it back to customer #1 and look at how they’ve expanded their reach and created engaging content to reach goals over the years.

-Tarleton predicted the influence that families would bring
+Tarleton predicted the power of families engagement

 Kei Bermea and Lathes Towns pose with Leslie Gale and Tess Jenkins from the CampusESP team (center) during a campus visit.
 (We adore Lathes’ purple hard hat!)

 “A big selling point was that CampusESP would provide as much of the content and support services as possible,” said Becky Gray, former CIO at Tarleton.
-“And hopefully at some point Tarleton would have the resources and bandwidth to contribute additional content as well.”

 A few years later, Tarleton grew their department and brought on Kei Bermea, who is currently their Assistant Director of Student Involvement and Family Relations.
 Bermea hit the ground running by incorporating new ideas in the portal to keep families informed and help them feel more involved with the university.
 One unique initiative, coined “Texan Talks,” offers virtual events that let families connect with campus leadership and ask questions.
 Tarleton has created over 15 announcements about Texan Talks, which translates to over 160,000 emails delivered to families.